 McDonalds had a bad reputation even when I was a small kid, so we never ate there.
 My dad, who loves junk food, would call it McDicks Crap and would make fun of us for even asking for it.
 But other parents bought it at birthday parties, and once my first friend could drive, we went there for lunch during school, so even I have had my own love affair with the Chicken McNugget.

 When I originally decided to try to make this American favourite into its vegan counterpart I thought to myself, “Isn’t most of the flavour coming from the batter and sauce?”
 I was pretty convinced that it would be an easy one to recreate.
 In some ways it was, and in others it was not.
 I tried it with tofu, but it really just tasted like dipped breaded tofu, which was delicious but nothing special.

-After scratching my head for a few days, I recalled last christmas when I made a seitan turkey, and knew immediately that I could totally make seitan taste like chicken!
+After scratching my head for a few days, wondering how I could make really good vegan chicken nuggets, I recalled last christmas when I made a seitan turkey, and knew immediately that I could totally make seitan taste like chicken!
 And it did!

 Ba da ba ba ba I’m Vegan it!

 - 3-4 cups of vegetable broth, for cooking

 - 3 eggs worth of egg replacer (I like to use The Vegg)

 - ⅓ cup tempura mix